mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

 This _HomeModule_ lives under the `/api` root, as that is what we specified inside the call to the base class.
 Inside the constructor, we defined the different methods this module will offer.
 In this case a simple `GET` method.

-As parameters you have the request, response and route data which allows you to do something with the incoming data and construct a response.
-In this case the call will return a JSON collection of the request headers.
+As parameters, you have the request, response and route data which allows you to do something with the incoming data and construct a response.
+In this case, the call will return a JSON collection of the request headers.

 You can find some more [samples at GitHub](https://github.com/CarterCommunity/Carter/tree/master/samples).

 ## Handling data

 Carter supports model binding, so mapping the incoming data to a model.
-Lets create a simple order which we are updating.
+Let's create a simple order which we are updating.

 ```csharp
  public class OrdersModule : CarterModule